Student Account Refunds

 Students will receive refunds by mail or direct deposit only (an exception for credit card payments is discussed below).

 The University partners with Higher One for refund delivery.
 We determine who receives a refund but delivery of refund monies is completed through Higher One.
-Shortly after enrolling at Texas A&M University for the first time, students will receive a mailer from Higher One containing a debit card with instructions to go online to www.pridechoicecard.com and select a preferred refund delivery method.
+Shortly after enrolling at Texas A&M University for the first time, students will receive a mailer from Higher One containing a personal enrollment code with instructions to go online to www.pridechoicecard.com and select a preferred refund delivery method.

 Students have three refund delivery choices:

 1. Direct deposit to an existing bank account.

 2. Refund check sent through the mail.

 3. Open a checking account at Higher One and have refunds direct deposited to that account.
 If you choose this option then can request that Higher One send you a MasterCard branded debit card that can be used purchases and at ATMs.
 Please be aware that a fee may be charged if you use your card at an ATM outside of the authorized ATM network.